Background pattern

 Reporting of side effects

-5. Conservation of Levetiracetam Aurovitas
+5. Storage of Levetiracetam Aurovitas

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special conditions for conservation.
+This medicine does not require any special storage conditions.

-Medications should not be thrown down the drain or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-This way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help to protect the environment.

-6. Contents of the packaging and additional information
+6. Container contents and additional information

 Composition ofLevetiracetam Aurovitas

-Aspect of the product and content of the package
+Appearance of the product and container contents

-The vial of Levetiracetam Aurovitas concentrated solution for infusionis packaged in a cardboard box with 1 and 10 vials.
+The vial of Levetiracetam Aurovitas concentrated solution for infusion is packaged in a cardboard box with 1 and 10 vials.

-Only some package sizes may be commercially available.
+Only some pack sizes may be marketed.

 Eugia Pharma (Malta) Limited